What is antibiotic resistance?

 Other public health measures can also help lower resistance.
 That includes cutting the use of antibiotics in livestock.

 Healthcare providers also need to take steps to stop the spread of these infections.
 These bacteria are very common in healthcare settings.
 They should always maintain good hygiene.
-They should also always use techniques that control infection.
+They should also always use methods that control infection.

 Key points about antibiotic resistance